import matplotlib.pyplot as plt

 object maintains and updates the internal state each time run()

-is called so the full workflow can be run over a number of iterations.
+is called, including saving the newly simulated data.
+This means the full workflow can be run over a number of iterations by calling run

 3. Visualise results#